c0hen/c0hen.github.io/git-handbook.md

 There are environment variables (traces) that help debug aspects of git.
 The possible values of these variables are as follows:

-+"true", "1", or "2" – the trace category is written to stderr.
++ "true", "1", or "2" – the trace category is written to stderr.

-+An absolute path starting with / – the trace output will be written to that file.
++ An absolute path starting with / – the trace output will be written to that file.

 ```sh
 GIT_TRACE=/tmp/git_trace.txt